adevress/syn2_spec/spec_synapse_v2.md

 ### nrn_line
 description: Synapse position in corresponding postsynaptic GID dataset in nrn.h5.
-For retro-compatibility with NRN, would be dropped eventually.
+Used for retro-compatibility with NRN; would be dropped eventually.

 This property is optional